rudderlabs/rudderstack-docs/destinations/marketing/gainsight_px.md

 To send your events to Gainsight PX via RudderStack, you will first need to add it as a destination in the RudderStack dashboard.

 {% hint style="info" %}
-See our [Connections](https://docs.rudderstack.com/connections) guide to learn more about sources and destinations in RudderStack.
+See our [**Connections**](https://docs.rudderstack.com/connections) guide to learn more about sources and destinations in RudderStack.
 {% endhint %}

-Please check if the source platform is supported by Gainsight PX by referring to the table below:
+Before you get started, check if the source platform is supported by Gainsight PX by referring to the table below:

 | **Connection Mode** | **Web**       | **Mobile**    | **Server**    |
 | :------------------ | :------------ | :------------ | :------------ |